The Three Ayurvedic Doshas:

 In Ayurveda, Vata is one of the three doshas (mind-body types).
 The qualities of Vata are: dry, light, cool, rough, quick, irregular, subtle and mobile.
-Vata is associated with the Wind element.
+Vata is associated with the air and space elements.

 Those who are Vata in nature are usually very tall or very short, non-muscular, with thin, bony limbs and have a quick gait with short, fast steps, and above-average agility.
 Vatas are quick to spend their energy as it comes in short bursts followed by fatigue.
 Vatas tend to have thin skin that is both dry and cool especially the hands and feet.
 Their hair is thin, dark, curly and coarse.
 Face is usually long and angular, often with an underdeveloped chin.
 The neck is thin and scrawny.
 Nose is small and narrow or sunken.
 The teeth are irregular often set in receding gums.
 Those with Vata dosha typically have a weak, low voice and their speech is fast, often with interruptions.
 Their digestion can often be sensitive and their sleep light.